grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/02 Metrics.md

 </CodeGroup>

-Below is the expected (partial) output:
+The expected (partial) output looks like this:

 <CodeGroup lineNumbers={[false]}>